ig0rkorol/addressbook-uitests/README.md

     2. Click register button
     ExR : registration form loaded

+**TC 01 : register user with new unique email**

+    Steps

-    3. Fill all fields with correct data and click Register button;
+    1. Fill all fields with correct data and click Register button;
     ExR : page reloaded and login page is displayed

-    4. Login used credentials just created account
+    2. Login used credentials just created account
     ExR : User has loggedIn to Address Book application.

 **TC 02 : register user with existing email**